Nice to meet you.

 How are brands using hyper-personalization?

 Historically, marketers have relied on grunt work, pouring over spreadsheets and analytics reports to create their customer segments.
 Today, there’s simply too much data to review manually.
-The increase in the amount of data we collectively generate has sparked the development of advanced marketing platforms.
+The increase in the amount of data we collectively generate has sparked the development of advanced marketing strategies.
 Marketers, technologists, and data science teams can analyze millions of data points to identify statistical patterns that can be used to better understand customer behavior.

 For instance, let’s say you have a group of loyal customers in your database but they tend to purchase in December and April.
 With AI-driven data on your side, you can now segment these customers and send them hyper-personalized messages, offers, and promotion in the months before their peak purchase time.
 If they tend to buy holiday-inspired items in December, use that historical data to optimize their experience with your brand.